marcoslobo/ledevision-smart-contract/README.md

-# Le Divisor SM :knife:
+# Le Division SM :knife:

 This Smart Contract Project is a use case for division of received values.